jaragont/orchestration-workshop/_pages/2-adding-sqlalchemy.md

 ### Begin Once

 Another way to commit data is to use the context manager `Engine.begin()` instead of `Engine.connect()`.
-It will declare the whole block to be one transcation block, and will enclose everything inside the transaction with one **COMMIT** at the end.
+It will declare the whole block to be one transaction block, and will enclose everything inside the transaction with one **COMMIT** at the end.
 This method is called **begin once**.

 ```py